 - Decreased future earning potential as the result of permanent injuries

+Many of these medical malpractice losses do not have a defined dollar value, making things tricky and harder to predict.
+How can one quantify the value of having lost a parent or spouse?
+What is the value of a leg or arm that was wrongly amputated?Due to these values being so indefinite, the bulk of settlement negotiations often focuses on the hypothetical values of a patient's all-too-real losses.
+Sadly, the indefinite value of these losses has caused medical malpractice lawsuits to become the target of political opposition.
+For years, opponents have denigrated medical malpractice and other tort claims as inflated, costly, unnecessary, and resulting from greed.
 In June 2017, House Republicans even proposed a bill to set a federal cap on "non-economic" losses in every medical malpractice case in the United States.
-This would mean that—aside from medical bills and lost income—no plaintiff could be awarded more than $250,000 for non-economic damages.
-That amount would have to cover pain and suffering, the physical losses associated with amputation or paralysis, and the emotional losses associated with a wrongful death.
+Aside from medical bills and lost earnings, this would mean that no plaintiff could be awarded more than $250,000 for non-economic damages.
+That amount would have to cover pain and suffering, the physical losses associated with amputation or paralysis, and the emotional losses associated with wrongful death.

 Florida Medical Malpractice Non-Economic Damages CapFlorida law currently has a cap on non-economic damages in a medical practice case.
 The cap ranges from $500,000 to 1 million dollars depending on the type of practitioner and the facts of the case.
 You could recover $1 million if the medical malpractice results in a loved one being in a permanent vegetative state or death.
 However, this law was ruled unconstitutional by the Florida Supreme Court in June 2017.
 In practice, there is currently no Florida cap on non-economic medical malpractice damages.